imagineLife/human-effort/ux-workflow.md

 ## Design Wireframes

-Once the user workflows are clear & agreed upon, wireframes can make clear the UI elements that allow a user journey to occur -
+Once the user workflows are clear & agreed upon, wireframes can make clear the UI elements that allow a user journey to occur.
+Explanatory text can be helpful explaining UI element details.
+Inlcuded in wireframes can be -

 - navigation style(s)
 - buttons && interactions
 - execution of user-choice options & results
+- text explaining element options, routing concerns, edge-cases

+### Artifacts

+- wireframe diagrams, highlighting UI details particular to the user journeys particualr to the user story(s)
+- accompanying text, expressing details of the wireframes